Kilomoana83/strategy/README.md

 - I have shortly considered doing a simple backend to store user data but ditched that idea in favour of game code (thats why there is a frontend folder)

+### manual_build

+- there is a folder with a manual build APK; just to be sure, in case the pipeline did not produce something useful

 ### Pipeline

 - used GitHub Actions to build APK (can be downloaded via the following link ADD_LINK)